Disclaimer

 Most of the locals do not separate rubbish.
 But…

-There are numerous businesses here that gather and recycle recyclable materials.
+There are numerous waste collection points here on island that gather and recycle recyclable materials.
 This isn't just a business; it's a contribution to the environment.

 Since there is no waste processing plant in Samui, the island's waste has to be transported to a waste processing plant on the mainland.
-But in practice, this isn't feasible just like this.
+And that’s a looong way.

 All we can do is take a more thoughtful approach to generating and sorting waste in our daily lives.
 We've found a solution for ourselves.